-Current research seeks to make it impossible to covertly intercept the key during transmission using quantum entanglement (Jenner).
-Through this method, they key is transmitted as randomly polarized photons over fiberoptic cables (Ma et al.).
-These photons are read by the recipient using a series of polarizing filters, which allow their angle of polarization to be determined.
+Current research seeks to make it impossible to covertly intercept the key during transmission using quantum entanglement (Jenner). is the key is then transmitted as randomly polarized photons over fiberoptic cables (Ma et al.).
+These photons are read by the recipient using a series of polarizing filters, which allows their angle of polarization to be determined.
 For each photon sent to the recipient, an entangled photon is kept by the sender and monitored.
 Since observing a photon affects its state, measuring one of the transmitted photons would instantly cause its entangled twin to also change.
 Thus, eavesdropping is instantly detectable by the key’s sender (Greenemeier).